Alliance-for-CancerCare-Equity/website/src/content/pages/about.md

 content_blocks:
   - _bookshop_name: about/hero
     title: Advancing Equity in Cancer Care for All
-    description: Our vision is a world where every cancer patient receives equitable, high-quality care, regardless of their financial status.
-We are on a mission to promote equity in cancer care from prevention through survivorship.
+    description: "Our vision is a world where every cancer patient receives equitable, high-quality care.
+Our mission is to promote equity in cancer care from prevention through survivorship, ensuring that no one is left behind."
     hero_images:
       - image: /images/about/aboutfeature-two.jpg
         image_alt: People working together